 - 4. Clean and defrost the refrigerator.
 Prop the door open slightly to allow any odors to dissipate.
 Place an open box of baking soda inside the refrigerator to help absorb odors. - 5.
 Fully charge the batteries.
 Batteries must have at least 80% charge to survive freezing temperatures and long period of non-use.
 We recommend that you connect a battery charger or plug in the shoreline once a month during long-term storage periods to maintain battery charge and to avoid sulfating.
-If connecting a charger directly to batteries, turn the Aux/Coach Battery Switch off to avoid electrical arcing when attaching and detaching charge clamps. - NOTE: We do not recommend leaving the shoreline plugged in continuously during storage periods because the batteries can lose electrolytic fluids and become damaged from continuous charging without periodic use.
-We recommend following regular battery inspection and maintenance especially in cold weather.
-See "Battery Care" in the Electrical section. - 6.
-After charging batteries, turn the Aux/Coach Battery Switch off to disconnect the batteries and avoid parasitic\ drain.
+If connecting a charger directly to batteries, turn the House/Coach Battery Disconnect switch off to avoid electrical arcing when attaching and detaching charge clamps. - NOTE: We do not recommend leaving the shoreline plugged in continuously during storage. - 6.
+After charging batteries, turn the House/ Coach Battery Disconnect switch off to disconnect the batteries and avoid parasitic\ drain.